Rohith1510/PromoraX/README.md

-# Promptora - ZK-Powered AI Prompt Marketplace
+# PromoraX - ZK-Powered AI Prompt Marketplace

 A decentralized platform where users submit, discover, and vote on AI prompts with zero-knowledge voting, NFT-gated premium access, and on-chain tipping on Base network.